DanielDimitrov1/go-ethereum/README.md

  I will go ahead and explain my work shortly.
 The solutions for the tasks are placed as it comes below: <br />

- **Taks 2:** is done within the directory: .github/workflows/docker-build.yml br / **Task 3:** is placed within directories:
+ **Taks 2:** is done within the directory: .github/workflows/docker-build.yml br / <br />
+ **Task 3:** is placed within directories: <br />
-         1. .github/workflows/deploy-contracts.yaml
+         1. .github/workflows/deploy-contracts.yaml <br />
-         2. hardhat
+         2. hardhat <br />

 I would like to mention that this is the task that I spent most of my time on.
 I am very glad that I had an opportunity to learn more about something related to blockchain technologies.
-I faced a few issues regarding the installation of the devnet local environment.
+I faced a few issues regarding the installation of the devnet local environment. <br />
-**Task 4:** Just because it is related to the previous task I could not implement my skills and experience regarding this task.
+**Task 4:** Just because it is related to the previous task I could not implement my skills and experience regarding this task. <br />
 **Task 5:** This is my favorite task and I am sure that I can contribute a lot to your team in similar tasks.
-I am working on building and improving the AWS infrastructure on a daily base at my current position.
+I am working on building and improving the AWS infrastructure on a daily base at my current position. <br />

-I am a person who always goes the extra mile to achieve my goals and targets, but this time my focus was on resolving the required tasks.
+I am a person who always goes the extra mile to achieve my goals and targets, but this time my focus was on resolving the required tasks. <br />
-I going to continue working on these tasks until I get them 100% completed, no matter if we continue the hiring process or not.
+I going to continue working on these tasks until I get them 100% completed, no matter if we continue the hiring process or not. <br />

 **Thanks!**